 Always start from a position of strength.
-So list all the strengths tat you possess, personally and professionally.
+So, list all the strengths that you possess, personally and professionally.
 Think about answering questions, like, what are the things that you do well?
 What unique personal resources can you call up?
 And, what do others see as your strengths?

 No need to hurry, here; review and re-review adding any attributes, skills or gifts that you may have missed.
 Most people are amazed at what they have accumulated over the years in their personal escrow.
 Bask in the glow before continuing…

 Think about asking yourself, in what areas could I improve?
-Where comes easier to others than me?
-How do others see as my weaknesses?
+What comes easier to others than me?
+What do others see as my weaknesses?

 This is an excellent opportunity to review skills that you need to be aware of either opportunity to gain the knowledge or skills for yourself or alternatively seek resources for outsourcing.